 Applications will be available in September 2019 for our Fall 2019 grants.

 Shelley Lazarus Memorial Grant.
 Established in 2015, this grant honors Shelley Lazarus, a beloved BHS teacher for 25 years.
 Shelley taught at Pine Lake and Way , and was the Media Specialist at Eastover.
 The grant is awarded to programs that support Shelley's love of literature.

 Dr. Rob Glass Superintendent Grant.
 This grant was established in 2017 in recognition of Dr. Glass being named Michigan Superintendent of the Year.
-Dr. Glass chooses a grant annually that he feels inspires creativity and encourages innovation.
+One grant is awarded annually that supports Dr. Glass' passion for innovative educational initiatives.

 The Compass Fund for Social-Emotional Health was established in 2017 by the Andover and Lasher classes of 1997 in honor of four classmates who committed suicide.

 The fund supports a grant annually that focuses on BHS student social-emotional health and supports programming in anti-bullying, suicide awareness, inclusion, mental health initiatives, and other areas that help students who feel lost or who have lost their way.

 2017 - Health Wellness Promotion for High School Students (BHHS, Wendy Olah)